 During January local clubs will begin to host events called ‘reliability rides’ these are set-up as testing rides for people to see how their training is progressing compared to others.
 The events will be around 50 miles or similar and will have a set time to complete them, starting and finishing in the same place.

 I don’t think road racing will suit me, what about ‘Cross?

 ’Cross racing starts properly during September and runs through to February, there are many local events, regional and national events.
 It’s fast from the start and furious until the end; you may be lucky and have a dry day or ride in a complete mud bath!
 ‘Cross can be fun but also extremely challenging.
 Most club member’s race within the West Midlands Cyclo Cross League.
 These events run most Sundays through the autumn and winter months.
 Again, you’ll either need a race licence or most events will allow you to pay a little extra to buy a ‘day race’ licence.
 British Cycling has an events calendar that is contained within the ‘Cross specific part of their website.

 I haven’t got a road or cross bike, so how do I get into Mountain bike racing?

-Mountain bike events are held all throughout the year at many locations across the UK, there are Midland XC regional series and other race leagues farther a field.
-British Cycling again has an Mtb section with details of the events calendar for both Downhill and XC racing.
+Mountain bike events are held all throughout the year at many locations across the UK, there are Midland XC regional series and other race leagues further afield.
+British Cycling again has an MTB section with details of the events calendar for both Downhill and XC racing.
 You’ll need a race licence or again day licences are offered at most events.
-The club has a very active Mtb section meeting each Saturday at the Bonded Warehouse offering rides for the complete novice to the seasoned pro.
+The club has a very active MTB section meeting each Saturday at the Bonded Warehouse offering rides for the complete novice to the seasoned pro.
 Club runs are lead across routes that will offer challenges to most but are also monitored so riders can progress in safe learning environment.